Uniform irreducibility of Galois action on the $\ell$-primary part of Abelian $3$-folds of Picard type: Uniform irreducibility of Galois images

-The study of the conductor of the super-cuspidal non-generic representation $\pi_{c,\ell}$ appears to be very delicate even in the depth $0$ case ({\it i.e.} trivial $\chi$), where some preliminary computations suggest that it does not have $K_T$-invariants.
-Consequently we will use the lower bound on the irregularity corresponding to the contribution of $\pi$ which are the everywhere non-tempered.
+\begin{rem} The study of the conductor of the supercuspidal non-generic representation $\pi_{c,\chi^{}_\ell}$ appears to be very delicate.
+Indeed, even in the depth $0$ case ({\it i.e.}, trivial $\chi$), some preliminary computations suggest that it does not contain non-zero $K_T$-invariant vectors.
+In a previous paper (\cite{dimitrov-ramakrishnan}), we mistakenly switched $\pi_{c}$ and $\pi_{2}$ (which are in the same $L$-packet) in the proof of Propositions~3.6 and 3.8 in {\it loc. cit.}.
+It did not affect Theorem~0.2 there at all, but in Theorem~0.1 when $W(\lambda^3)=(-1)^d$, we need to replace $\Gamma_1(\mathfrak{C})$ by $\Gamma_1(\mathfrak{Cq})$ for any $\mathfrak{q}$ prime of $F$ relatively prime to $\mathfrak{C}$ and non-split in $M$.
+We overcome the difficulty caused by $\pi_{\mathfrak{q},c}$ not having $\Gamma_1(\mathfrak{q})$-invariants by using an appropriate twist $\lambda_c\chi^{}_{M}$ of $\lambda_c$ for which $W(\lambda_c^3\chi^{3}_{M})=(-1)^{d-1}$ and the corresponding $\pi_{\mathfrak{q},n}$ has the requisite invariants.
+Adapting this twisting method at ramified places, allows us to establish a variant of Theorem~0.3 from {\it loc. cit.}.
+This will be taken up elsewhere. \end{rem}

+Henceforth, we will only use a lower bound for the irregularity corresponding to the contribution of everywhere non-tempered automorphic representations.
+Namely, combining \eqref{q-formula-at-ell} with Lemma~\ref{lem:twisting}, we have